-Imagine travel that effortlessly connects you more deeply with local experts in music, history, and gastronomy.
-That kind of travel is at the heart of Afar Recommends, a collection of shore excursions on Atlas Ocean Voyages’ 2024 Cultural Expeditions.
-In partnership with Afar, Atlas Ocean Voyages introduced Afar Recommends earlier this year.
-These excursions—think learning to play bagpipe in Scotland, attending a traditional Patagonian barbecue in Argentina, and visiting a historic turf house in Iceland—all feature rich experiences such as knowledgeable guides, hands-on workshops, and distinctive local tastings.
+Imagine travel that effortlessly connects you more deeply with local experts in music, history, gastronomy, and astronomy.
+That kind of travel is at the heart of Afar Recommends, a collection of shore excursions on Atlas Ocean Voyages’ 2025 Cultural Expeditions.
+In partnership with Afar, Atlas Ocean Voyages introduced Afar Recommends in 2024.
+These excursions—think learning to play bagpipes in Scotland, visiting a historic turf house in Iceland, and stargazing with top astronomers in Scandinavia—all feature rich experiences such as knowledgeable guides, hands-on workshops, and distinctive local tastings.

 Exclusive cultural experiences are a definitive element of Atlas Ocean Voyages.
 The operator is redefining luxury adventure cruising, delivering unforgettable experiences in sought-after and remote destinations.
+It also recently added Stargazing and Astronomy Workshops, available on select 2025 expeditions in Northern Europe, as part of Atlas Focus Lab programming.
 With a blend of intimacy, luxury, and genuine hospitality, each expedition becomes a once-in-a-lifetime adventure.
 No wonder it’s among the best independent cruise brands.

 Handpicked by Afar, Afar Recommends is part of Atlas Ocean Voyages’ Cultural Expeditions, designed to enrich travelers with immersive experiences that spark discovery.
 The selected excursions, rooted in Atlas Ocean Voyages’ and Afar’s shared belief in travel’s transformative nature, empower travelers to pursue their passions and enjoy more meaningful experiences.
 It’s about the life-changing trips that happen when you connect with local culture, follow your curiosity, and pursue what you love.
 Keep reading for some highlights of what you can expect with Afar Recommends.